mengbin92/mengbin92.github.io/_posts/2025-09-18-TSP-solidity35.md

         address tokenOut,
         address to
     ) external {
-        address pairAddr = factory.getPair(tokenIn, tokenOut);
+        // Get the pair address for the input and output tokens address pairAddr = factory.getPair(tokenIn, tokenOut);
         require(pairAddr != address(0), "PAIR_NOT_EXIST");
         ISimplePair pair = ISimplePair(pairAddr);

-        // transfer tokenIn from user to pair (pair will see increased balance) IERC20(tokenIn).safeTransferFrom(msg.sender, pairAddr, amountIn);
+        // Transfer input tokens from the user to the pair IERC20(tokenIn).safeTransferFrom(msg.sender, pairAddr, amountIn);

-        // read reserves and map to in/out order (uint112 r0, uint112 r1) = pair.getReserves();
+        // Read reserves and determine the order of tokens in the pair (uint112 r0, uint112 r1) = pair.getReserves();
         address token0 = pair.token0();
         uint256 reserveIn;